Bracketologist

 Sounds like the team selection process has improved over time, but what do you think the Committee still needs to improve upon?

-Asked by boomshakala... over 11 years ago
+Asked by boomshakala... almost 12 years ago

 The Committee really needs to stop pushing the RPI so much, since it's not a basketball-specific metric (the NCAA uses it for various sports to compare teams).
 It also creates an issue when evaluating schedules, particularly since everyone's RPI and SOS pull into one another and it creates a feedback loop.